-Now think of at least three new ideas of your own to add to each list.
+Now think of at least three examples of your own to add to each list.
+Maybe answer a question with a question or think about what the opposite would be to a strong statement.

 When you have your list, pick one of your ideas and think about how you could use this as the basis of a chorus.